-The Authors Professor Chris Alden is Professor of International Relations at LSE and Director of LSE IDEAS.
-He is author/ co-author of numerous books, including Foreign Policy Analysis-New Approaches 2nd edition (Routledge 2017) and co-editor of New Directions in Africa-China Studies (Routledge 2019) and China and Africa-building peace and security cooperation on the continent (Palgrave 2017).
-Kenddrick Chan is an Associate at LSE IDEAS and Project Coordinator of the Digital IR project.
-His research focuses on the intersection of technology and international relations.
-He is also an editor at the Studies in Ethnicity and Nationalism journal and a Young Leader with the Pacific Forum.
-66 Twitter provided an instrument for swift, targeted rebuttals that reached a global audience in near real-time.
-The COVID-19 outbreak has proved to be a critical turning point for China.
-Facing increasing global criticism over claims that it intentionally misled the world by covering up the true extent of the coronavirus, China has now sought to actively pushback against such criticism.
-This pushback, termed 'Wolf Warrior' diplomacy, has been noted for its propensity to call-out and aggressively hit back against perceived criticism against China.
-Twitter, the widely used microblogging service, is the platform where this new brand of Chinese diplomacy is most prominent.
+The COVID-19 outbreak has proved to be a critical turning point for China, write Chris Alden and Kenddrick Chan (LSE).
+Facing increasing global criticism over claims that it intentionally misled the world by covering up the true extent of the coronavirus, China has now sought to actively push back against such criticism.
+Termed 'Wolf Warrior' diplomacy, this pushback has been noted for its propensity to call out and aggressively hit back against perceived criticism against China.
+Twitter is the platform where this new brand of Chinese diplomacy is most prominent.
 Data gleamed from the official Twitter accounts of various Chinese embassies and spokespersons reveal that official Chinese Twitter activity has gone into overdrive as a result of the COVID-19 pandemic, indicating China's desire to influence and shape the debate via its new diplomatic strategy.

 Why is China using Twitter for diplomacy?